walterheisenberg/hivewatch_esp32/README.md

 # hivewatch_esp32

-This is the first release of my Micropython implementaion to push sensor data to Thingspeak and hiveeyes
+This is the my Micropython implementaion to push sensor data to [Thingspeak](https://thingspeak.com/) and [Hiveeyes](https://hiveeyes.org/)

+Sensors:
+* HX711 for the scale
+* DHT22 for temperature and humidity

+I don't need any broodsensors or microphones inside the beehive.
+If anyone wants to add it, please feel free to do so.

 It is my beginning to code in python, so please excuse weird code ;) Improvements and tipps are welcome!